 U.S. Present: AL, AR, AZ, CA, CO, CT, FL, GA, IA, ID, IL, IN, KS, KY, LA, MA, MD, MI, MN, MO, MT, ND, NE, NH, NM, NV, NY, OH, OK, PA, RI, SD, TN, TX, UT, VA, VT, WA, WI, WV, WY

-Distribution: Siberian elm is known to occur in 43 states (USDA PLANTS Map) and reported to be invasive in natural areas in 25 states (WeedUS Database).
+Distribution in Texas: Siberian elm is known to occur in 43 states (USDA PLANTS Map) and reported to be invasive in natural areas in 25 states (WeedUS Database).

 List All Observations of Ulmus pumila reported by Citizen Scientists